cxn03651/write_xlsx/format.md

 Note 1.
 Numeric formats 23 to 36 are not documented by Microsoft and may differ in international versions.

 Note 2.
+The built-in formats are localized according to the locale settings (regional settings on Windows) of the user when opening the file in Excel:

+* The dot appears as the defined local decimal separator.

+* The comma appears as the defined local digit groups separator.

-The dollar sign appears as the defined local currency symbol.
+* The dollar sign appears as the defined local currency symbol.

+* The date, time and duration formats appear as the local equivalent date or time format.

 #### <a name="set_locked" class="anchor" href="#set_locked"><span class="octicon octicon-link" /></a>set_locked()